Polyrific-Inc/OpenCatapult/docs/user-guides/sample-project.md

 ## Create project

 After all required components in place, now you can start to create the project by using Sample Devops template.
-Please open a new publish CLI sheel
+Please open a new publish CLI shell window

 ```sh
 dotnet occli.dll project create --name SampleProject --client Polyrific --template sample-devops